 The Difference Between Assisted and Automatic Opening Knives

-Automatic knives (also known as switchblades) and assisted opening knives are often confused with one another because they tend to look the same to the untrained eye.
-However, understanding the difference between these two knives is important, because switchblades are illegal in some states and localities in the U.S. whereas assisted knives are legal in most areas.
+Automatic knives (also known as switchblades) and assisted opening knives are often confused with one another, because they tend to look the same to the untrained eye and are functionally similar.
+However, understanding the difference between these two knives is important.
+This is because switchblades are regulated or even illegal in some states and localities in the U.S. whereas assisted knives are legally considered no different from regular pocket knives in most areas.

 How an Automatic Knife Works

-There are generally two types of automatic knives, the folder, and the OTF (Out The Front).
-The folder design is only a slight departure from a standard folding knife in that it adds a spring to force the blade into the open position as soon as the button or switch holding the blade in place is released.
-The OTF knife, however, is an almost universally automatic design in which the blade slides forward and backward to deploy and close the blade, much like a pen opens and closes.
+There are two general types of automatic knives, the folder, and the OTF (Out The Front).
+The folder design is only a slight departure from a standard folding knife, in that it adds a simple spring to force the blade open as soon as the button or switch is released.
+The OTF knife is however, an almost universally automatic design.
+In this design, when closed, the blade is fully contained within the handle, sliding forward and backward to open and close the knife, much like a pen opens and closes.

 How an Assisted Opening Knife Works

-An assisted opening knife, sometimes called a spring-assisted knife, is a knife that springs open only after the blade is slightly pushed open with force.
+An assisted opening knife, sometimes called a spring-assisted knife, is a knife that springs open only after the blade is slightly pushed open with force from the user.

-Unlike the automatic design, nothing holds down the assisted opening knifes blade when it's in the closed position.
-As the user begins opening up the blade with a thumb stud or flipper lever, which has some resistance, the spring or torsion bar catches the knife and propels it open where it locks into place.
+Unlike the automatic design, there is no mechanism physically blocking the blade from moving when it's in the closed position.
+The knife is held closed only by internal spring resistance, usually provided by a second spring opposing the main spring.
+This is often referred to as a "bias towards closure".
+As the user begins opening the knife by pressing on a thumb stud or flipper lever attached to the blade, this internal resistance is overcome, and the main spring or torsion bar catches the blade and propels it to the open position where it locks into place.